1. StreamsHub Console overview

 Some or all partitions in the topic are currently unavailable.
 This may be due to issues such as broker failures or network problems, which need investigating and addressing.

-You can also check information on the broker designated as partition leader and the brokers that contain the replicas:
+In addition, check information on the broker designated as partition leader and the brokers that contain the replicas:

 - Leader